 Hello!
 I’m so glad you have decided to visit our Bloggers Patio Party Tour!
-The talented Kathleen of Lindsay Hill Interiors is our host and I’m truly grateful she included me!
+The talented Kathleen of Lindsay Hill Interiors is hosting us today and I’m truly grateful she included me!
 Kathleen has an amazing website and she was actually the first to share my home on her blog…so fun to look back and realize how many changes I’ve made over the past months!

 You can find links for all of theses amazing bloggers at the bottom of the page.
 If you are here from the site of my friend, Bree of Z Design at Home, welcome!
 Let’s get started…